Building your freelance proofreader website

 A website is often the first proper impression of your business.
 For a proofreader, that impression carries extra weight.
 Clients are effectively judging your ability to do a detail-focused job based on the clarity of your own writing and layout.

-A website also does something social media cannot do well: it explains your service in full.
+A website also does something social media can’t do well: it explains your service in full.
 A profile might start a conversation, but a website supports a decision.
 It gives potential clients space to understand:

 • what you do